PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Experiments

-\textbf{Multi-Agent Workflows.} The third study examines the performance dynamics of MAS under different model scales and graph configurations (\(A_1\)–\(A_4\)).
+\textbf{Multi-Agent Workflows.} The third study examines the performance dynamics of MAS under different model scales and graph configurations (\(A_1\)--\(A_4\)).
 Each design varies in the number and connectivity of agents handling filtering, ranking, and scoring.
 Results show that MAS performance is highly sensitive to model size and architectural complexity.
-Smaller models, such as GPT-4o-mini, struggled in deeper graphs like \(A_2\) (Run 22, 0.51518) due to error propagation across agents.
-In contrast, scaling to GPT-5-mini significantly improved stability and accuracy, with the \(A_3\) workflow rising from 0.53400 (Run 24) to 0.66291 (Run 25).
-This highlights that larger models better sustain coherent multi-agent coordination across complex reasoning chains.
-Additional ablations further reveal that hybrid configurations with agentic at the document level but non-agentic at the chunk level achieved strong results (0.70685, Run 33; 0.69439, Run 34), comparable to the best overall performance.
-This indicates that document level agentic reasoning is effective in isolation, whereas extending agentic control to chunk ranking introduces excessive coordination overhead.
-More findings are reported in Limitations and Appendix.
+Smaller models such as GPT-4o-mini struggled in deeper graphs like \(A_2\) (Run~22, 0.51518) due to error propagation across agents, whereas scaling to GPT-5-mini significantly improved stability and accuracy, with the \(A_3\) workflow rising from 0.53400 (Run~24) to 0.66291 (Run~25).
+This model-size dependency is a key empirical finding that MAS benefits emerge only when individual agents possess sufficient reasoning capacity to maintain coherent intermediate outputs while coordination overhead outweighs the benefits of task decomposition for smaller models.
+Additional ablations reveal that hybrid configurations of agentic at the document level but non-agentic at the chunk level achieved strong results (0.70685, Run~33; 0.69439, Run~34), comparable to the best overall performance.
+This indicates that document-level agentic reasoning is effective in isolation, whereas extending agentic control to chunk ranking introduces excessive coordination overhead.
+Findings from these failure modes are discussed further in Appendix~\ref{sec:limitations} and Appendix~\ref{sec:mas_architecture_details}.